rlennon/Doodle/README.md

 **Other**
 - Sprints will start Friday morning at 9am EST and run for 1 week
-- The Scrum Master role rotates each week, the schedule will be kept within the Process page on GitHub (https://github.com/rlennon/Doodle/blob/master/content/process.md)
+- The Scrum Master role rotates each week, the schedule is available on the on the [process section](https://github.com/rlennon/Doodle/blob/master/content/process.md)
 - Jira will be used for task management and planning.
 - Each member of the team will work 6 hours per week, unless they are on vacation.

 **Estimating Story Points Within Jira**

-The teams story point velocity is calculated by dividing the total story point completed divided by no of sprints.
-The Velocity chart from Jira (below) is used for this calculation
+The teams team's velocity is calculated by dividing the the number of points burned each sprint divided by no of sprints.
+The Velocity chart from Jira (below) is used for this calculation.

+The teams current story point velocity is ~20.

 ![Screenshot](./content/images/velocitychart.png)

-The teams current story point velocity is 20.